mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-reading-writing.md

 ```

 When writing to a file it must first be *opened*.
 While it is open, the information can be written to the file.
 After wrting all the information, the file must be closed.
 In the first example we explicitly opened, read and then closed the file.
-This time we've used the `with` statement to open the file - 'with' is convenient becuse it takes care of closing the file and cleaning up when the script leaves the indented 'with' section.
+This time we've used the **with** statement to open the file - *with* is convenient becuse it takes care of closing the file and cleaning up when the script leaves the indented **with** section.

 ```python
 with open(filename, "w") as file: